jgomer2001/testing/scim-uma.md

 ### Requisites

 * In the following we will use Java as programming language.
 Entry-level knowledge is enough.
-Make sure you have Java Standard Edition installed
-* The use of maven as build tool is recommended
+Make sure you have Java Standard Edition installed.
+The use of maven as build tool is recommended
-* Copy the requesting party JKS file to your local machine (see [??](auhorization steps section))
+* Copy the requesting party JKS file to your local machine (see [auhorization steps](#authorization-steps) section)
-* Have the requesting party client ID and password at hand (see [??](auhorization steps section)).
+* Have the requesting party client ID and password at hand (see [auhorization steps](#authorization-steps) section).
 Default password is *secret*
-* Ensure you have enabled SCIM and UMA as shown [above](????)
+* Ensure you have enabled SCIM and UMA as shown [above](#enable-protection)
 * Add the SSL certificate of your Gluu server to the `cacerts` keystore of your local Java installation.
 There are lots of articles around the Web on how to import a certificate to the keystore.
 An utility called [Key Store Explorer](http://keystore-explorer.sourceforge.net) makes this task super-easy.
 You can find your certificate at /opt/gluu-server-<glu-version>/etc/certs/httpd.crt
 * Online Java-docs for SCIM-Client are available [here](https://ox.gluu.org/scim-javadocs/apidocs/index.html).
-You can generate java-docs locally using maven: run `mvn javadoc:javadoc`
+You can generate java-docs locally using maven; just run `mvn javadoc:javadoc`

 ### Start a simple project

-Create a project in your favorite IDE, and if using maven use the following snippet for your pom.xml file:
+Create a project in your favorite IDE, and if using maven add the following snippet for your pom.xml file:

 ```
 <properties>